 Federal regulations require that a student must be making satisfactory academic progress in order to receive Title IV aid, regardless of whether he or she has previously received Title IV aid.
 At Southern Arkansas University, all requirements as defined below must be met for a student to receive federal financial aid.

 QUANTITATIVE REQUIREMENTS: There are two quantitative requirements that students must meet to be eligible for financial aid.
 First, the student must successfully complete at least 66.67% of all courses attempted at SAU.
 Successful completion of a course is defined as a passing grade.
 Grades of W, WF, WN, F, NC or I are not considered successful completion.
 Repeated courses are included in attempted credits and any courses with passing grades are treated as earned.
+A second or subsequent repetition of the passed course may not be included to determine Title IV eligibility based on enrollment status.
 Audits are not included in attempted or earned credits.
 A student’s official enrollment status will be determined on the 11th day of classes during fall/spring semesters and the 5th day of classes during summer terms..
 If a student fails to pass at least 66.67% of the credits attempted, they will not be eligible to receive financial aid the following semester.
 It is the student’s responsibility to notify the Office of Financial Aid when a grade change has been posted to the official transcript.

 Federal regulations require schools to establish a maximum time frame in which to complete a program.
 By law, the maximum timeframe for completion of an undergraduate degree cannot exceed 150% of the published length of the program.
 For undergraduate students at SAU the maximum time frame is 186 attempted hours for a baccalaureate degree.
 For those seeking an associate degree, the maximum time frame is 105 attempted hours.
 Students pursuing a second undergraduate degree or teacher certification at SAU will have a maximum time frame of 93 attempted hours.
 For graduate students seeking a degree or licensure at SAU the maximum time frame is 90 attempted hours.
 All enrollment periods count toward maximum time frames, regardless of a change in degree or major or whether or not aid was received.